Human Resources

 Meal periods and rest periods

 Washington state law and regulations require employers to provide meal and rest periods for all overtime-eligible employees, including staff and student employees, and include specific requirements for certain health care facility employees.
-University departments are responsible for complying with state law and UW labor contracts that specifically vary from or supersede the rules regarding providing meal and rest periods.
+University departments are responsible for complying with state law and UW collective bargaining agreements that specifically vary from or supersede the rules regarding meal and rest periods.

 State and federal laws regarding meal and rest periods do not apply to overtime-exempt employees.

-Employees working three or more hours longer than their scheduled shift are entitled to at least one additional unpaid thirty-minute meal period prior to or during the overtime period.
+Employees working three or more hours longer than their scheduled shift are entitled to at least one additional unpaid 30-minute meal period prior to or during the overtime period.

 Employees can only be required to remain on the premises or work site during their meal period if they are completely free from work duties.
 If an employee is free from all duties during their entire meal period, it is not considered hours worked and is not a paid meal period.